alf-labs/tangram/web/src/intro/intro.md

 ### Tangram Puzzle Generator

-One of the early question I had about this puzzle is how many possible solutions there are.
+One of the early questions we had about this puzzle is how many possible solutions there are.
-I do not know of a way to mathematically compute the number of valid solutions.
+We do not know of a way to mathematically compute the number of valid solutions.
 This prompted the idea of writing a generator that would compute all the possible moves to find the number of possible board solutions.